-(i) The booster is located at the edge server and uses a parallel technology for the graph-based algorithm which enables segmentation on slices of a frame, so that the camera frame streaming and segmentation can be effectively pipelined and computed in parallel.

-(ii) The booster leverages the results of recent DNN-based segmentation results as the prior knowledge to guide real-time segmentation of a graph-based algorithm.
-This prior experience can not only improve the segmentation accuracy in nonideal environments such as dark light and weak contrast, but also accelerate the efficiency of the graph-based segmentation by providing reasonable parameters.

-(iii) The controller that executes at the mobile web runs a camera frame scheduling algorithm, deciding whether to request the edge server for boosting segmentation processing according to the network condition and the computing pressure of the edge server.
-A pure front-end segmentation based on marker-based watershed algorithm in JavaScript provides a real-time segmentation when confronted with a weak network or an unstable edge server.
+- The booster is located at the edge server and uses a parallel technology for the graph-based algorithm which enables segmentation on slices of a frame, so that the camera frame streaming and segmentation can be effectively pipelined and computed in parallel. - 2) The booster leverages the results of recent DNN-based segmentation results as the prior knowledge to guide real-time segmentation of a graph-based algorithm.
+This prior experience can not only improve the segmentation accuracy in nonideal environments, such as dark light and weak contrast, but also accelerate the efficiency of the graph-based segmentation by providing reasonable parameters. - 3) The controller that executes at the mobile Web runs a camera frame scheduling algorithm, deciding whether to request the edge server for boosting segmentation processing according to the network condition and the computing pressure of the edge server.
+A pure frontend segmentation based on marker-based watershed algorithm in JavaScript provides a real-time segmentation when confronted with a weak network or an unstable edge server.

-To further improve the performance of segmentation for the mobile web, we perform pre-processing such as encoding, and image denoising on the camera frame obtained by the WebRTC API.
-Furthermore, the front-end Result Receiver module caches the recent segmentation record from the booster, thus providing a wealth of knowledge for corrections to achieve more accurate results from the pure front-end segmentation.
+To further improve the performance of segmentation for the mobile Web, we perform preprocessing, such as encoding, and image denoising on the camera frame obtained by the WebRTC API.
+Furthermore, the frontend Result Receiver module caches the recent segmentation record from the booster, thus providing a wealth of knowledge for corrections to achieve more accurate results from the pure frontend segmentation.

-Design goals and scope.
-The primary goal of EdgeBooster is to minimize the processing latency of camera frames and provide real-time segmentation while maintaining acceptable accuracy under various complex environments between the mobile web and a common edge server.
-We also limit the scope of our design, noting the following non-goals:
+Design Goals and Scope: The primary goal of EdgeBooster is to minimize the processing latency of camera frames and provide real-time segmentation while maintaining acceptable accuracy under various complex environments between the mobile Web and a common edge server.
+We also limit the scope of our design, noting the following nongoals.

-1. Each image segmentation algorithm has a certain accuracy and performance on a specified device.
-This paper is devoted to providing an acceptable image segmentation on the mobile web in real time.
-Thus, improving the accuracy of segmentation to be better than the state-of-the-art segmentation is outside this work's scope.

-2. EdgeBooster is mainly used for real-time computation using common edge servers deployed close to the mobile web users, so the deployment and resource allocation of mobile edge servers is beyond the scope of this paper.

-3. In EdgeBooster deployment, we mainly consider Chrome, Safari and other mainstream browsers that support WebAssembly [30] and other common technologies.
-Due to compatibility issues, we do not consider the application of EdgeBooster in embedded mobile web browsers such as WeChat.
+- Each image segmentation algorithm has a certain accuracy and performance on a specified device.
+This article is devoted to providing an acceptable image segmentation on the mobile Web in real time.
+Thus, improving the accuracy of segmentation to be better than the state-of-the-art segmentation is outside this work's scope. - EdgeBooster is mainly used for real-time computation using common edge servers deployed close to the mobile Web users, so the deployment and resource allocation of mobile edge servers is beyond the scope of this article. - 3) In EdgeBooster deployment, we mainly consider Chrome, Safari and other mainstream browsers that support WebAssembly [30] and other common technologies.
+Due to compatibility issues, we do not consider the application of EdgeBooster in embedded mobile Web browsers such as WeChat.

-In the following, we describe EdgeBooster in detail, followed by a description of how the pure front-end controller makes decisions on processing a camera frame (Section A), parallel processing for accelerating (Section B), and a realtime graph-based segmentation algorithm that leverages the prior knowledge from DNN-based segmentation (Section C).
+In the following, we describe EdgeBooster in detail, followed by a description of how the pure frontend controller makes decisions on processing a camera frame (Section III-A), parallel processing for accelerating (Section III-B), and a real-time graph-based segmentation algorithm that leverages the prior knowledge from DNN-based segmentation (Section III-C).

-A. The Controller and Pure Front-end Segmentation
+A. Controller and Pure Frontend Segmentation

-Generally, the network status and the state of the edge server which mobile web users are using are usually complex and unstable, resulting in unsatisfactory service with low QoS.
-We provide a controller and a pure front-end segmentation that execute on the mobile web to ensure a real-time image segmentation even in a weak network or with an unstable edge server.
+Generally, the network status and the state of the edge server which mobile Web users are using are usually complex and unstable, resulting in unsatisfactory service with low QoS.
+We provide a controller and a pure frontend segmentation that execute on the mobile Web to ensure a real-time image segmentation even in a weak network or with an unstable edge server.